 If the Sky Were Orange: Art in the Time of Climate Change

-Part One – Forced Migration: Olúfẹ́mi O. Táíwò on Nyugen E. Smith’s Le Virgen of Seven Buoys
+Part One – Forced Migration: Olúfẹ́mi O. Táíwò on Nyugen E. Smith’s Le Virgin of Seven Buoys

 What’s it like to look at Le Virgin of Seven Buoys?
 If you scan it from top to bottom, you’re confronted with a mass of contradictions.
 The top of the artwork tells the standard, heart-wrenching tale of displacement, all too familiar in a world of climate crisis and a thousand crises besides: seven life preservers (as the title promised), stained with the soil of the lands left behind by those who braved the waters.